 We're gliding southwest through Key West's calm waters to a spot six miles offshore known as Man Rock, which isn't marked on nautical charts.

 The ship's guide points to the circular reef line that he calls a "halo," easily distinguishable because of the ocean's clarity.

 We jump into the water, and another world unfolds in yellow and red coral canyons with purple seafans swaying in the mellow current.
 Schools of yellowtail snapper, blue tang and rainbow parrotfish dart through the water.
 An 8-foot-long nurse shark snoozes underneath a coral ledge.
 Large, spiny lobsters peek out from a coral head.

-This is not your average Key West boat trip.
+This is not your average Key West boat tour.
 This is the Island Adventure, a 4.5-hour afternoon tour organized by Fury Water Adventures.
 It's designed to mimic the way a local might spend his day off, which could include snorkeling at the reef, exploring the mangroves by kayak and relaxing in the shallow waters of a sandbar with a cooler full of cold ones.

 It's the only eco-excursion in Key West that explores the United States' only living coral reef and the Gulf of Mexico's backcountry in the same tour, all aboard the intimate setting of a 43-foot-long catamaran.
 (A partial list of other Key West boating options can be found at the end of this story.)

 "We go to a lot of points along the reef that don't have mooring balls," says Capt.
 Jeremy Obine, noting the relatively small size and shallow draft of the vessel.
 "It's basically the captain's knowledge of a lot of cool reefs, places where locals go to spearfish and lobster.
 We see a lot more diversity and really healthy coral because the places we go, we might be the only ones there the entire week."